 - Routine STI testing

-Many different same-day concerns are seen in our Walk-In, including:
+Many same-day concerns are seen by appointment only:

 - Fevers, flu and coughs